Site Navigation

 Peter Hawes 1998

-Sadly this A4 Booklet is hard to come by.
-Written by one of the most knowledgeable people regarding Hengistbury Head it provides a great deal of detailed yet understandable information on Hengistbury Head, its formation and sea defences
+Written by one of the most knowledgeable people regarding Hengistbury Head it provides a great deal of detailed yet understandable information on Hengistbury Head, its formation and sea defences.
+This was once very hard to come by but I have heard a rumour it is now back in print

 Smuggling in Poole Bournemouth and Neighbourhood